Become a student member today for free and be part of the RACGP community

 Dr Dan Ewald

-Dr Dan Ewald splits his work time between being a GP in private practice on the Far North Coast of NSW, a GP in an Aboriginal Medical Service, Clinical Adviser to North Coast NSW Medicare Local and Adjunct Ass Prof Sydney Uni Medical School.
-He is involved in a number of policy and guidelines forums including for NSW Health and RACGP and Chairs GPNSW.
+Dr Dan Ewald splits his work time between being a GP in private practice on the Far North Coast of NSW, a GP in an Aboriginal Medical Service, Clinical Adviser to North Coast NSW Primary Health Network and Adjunct Ass Prof Sydney Uni Medical School.
+He has been involved in a number of policy and guidelines forums including for NSW Health and RACGP.

 He is interested in building a strong primary care sector to deliver evidence based health care.
 His main wish is for more time to fit everything in.